david-drew/OpenVINO-Samples/OpenVINO_Samples_DL_Workbench_2.md

     3. Select the **Environment** (target hardware).
     4. All items in the status box next to the **Environment** box should now have green checkmarks.
     5. Click **Go**.
-        - This will take a few minutes
+        - This will take a few minutes.

 5. Normally, we would encourage analysis and optimization of the model, but for this exercise, we'll just export the model from DL Workbench to our system.
     1. Take a few minutes to look at the output if desired.